BodiAugustus/ashley_defi/README.md

 #60.
 Rebuilt Modal component.

 #61.
 Created new useState in marketplace to keep track of courses by purchase button.
 Set up useEffect in orderModal to open the modal whenever a puchase button is clicked.
 Created closeModal function, added to button as onClick.
 Bug occurs when a purchase button is clicked, the modal open and closed, then the button is clicked again - modal does not reopen.
 Occurs bc useEffect only updates on course change and clicking the same button is the same course so no rerender occurs.

+#62.
+Created useEthPrice.js inside of components/hooks.
+Created fetcher.
+Use CoinGecko API to pull json data about ETH into console.